 In the early 1960s aspiring stage actor Harry H. Corbett jumps at the chance to play junk-dealer Harold Steptoe in a television comedy show 'Steptoe and Son'.
 However, the show's success proves to be a poisoned chalice for him, type-casting him and thwarting his stage ambitions.
 Wilfrid Brambell, the actor playing his father, is marginalized in a different way.
 He is a gay man in an England where homosexuality is still illegal.
-Written by
+The show runs for several years, incorporating film spin-offs but both, in their own way, feel that they have invoked the curse of Steptoe.Written by

 Directly after the 1962 awards ceremony, Corbett does his impersonation of Harold Wilson with reference to his White Heat of Technology speech.
 Wilson did not become Prime Minister for another two years and the White Heat speech was even later.
 However, the writer made this 'error' quite deliberately.
 He took dramatic license.
 Dates were fudged throughout the piece, so though the award ceremony was in fact held in 1962, the film avoids placing it in time.
 Harry's party trick was his Harold Wilson impression; that was the most appropriate moment in the piece to give him the chance to do his thing.
 See more »

 15 of 17 people found this review helpful.